t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsection{The t-METASET Algorithm}

-In this section, we detail how to seamlessly integrate the three main components introduced: (\textit{i}) the latent shape descriptor from the shape VAE, (\textit{ii}) a sparse regressor as the start-up agent, and (\textit{iii}) the batch sequential DPP-based sampling that suppresses undesirable bias and enforces desirable one.
+In this section, we detail how to seamlessly integrate the three main components introduced: (i) the latent shape descriptor from the shape VAE, (ii) a sparse regressor as the start-up agent, and (iii) the batch sequential DPP-based sampling that suppresses undesirable bias while enforcing an intentional one.
 Visual illustration of t-METASET is presented in Figure~\ref{fig:flowchart}.
+Figure~\ref{fig:flowchart}(a) shows a flow of t-METASET, whose transition is determined by the roughness residual of the GP agent.
+Given a shape-only, Figure~\ref{fig:flowchart}(b) depicts the initialization of t-METASET supported by VAE shape descriptor~\ref{Shape Descriptor} and large-scale kernel approximations~\ref{low-rank kernel approximation}.
+The key sampling procedure of t-METASET is illustrated in Figure~\ref{fig:flowchart}(c).